-Library Personnel: library Faculty include three FTE professional librarians: The Director, Health Sciences Library; Electronic and Technical Services Librarian; and Research and Instruction Librarian.
-The library director and librarians have faculty appointments and provide access to a wide range of resources and services, including instruction and training in such areas as information literacy and evidence-based medicine, in support of the College of Osteopathic Medicine, the College of Pharmacy, the College of Biosciences and Health Professions, and CHSU administration.
+Library Personnel: library Faculty include three FTE professional librarians: The Director, Health Sciences Library; Electronic and Technical Services Librarian; and User Services Librarian.
+The library director and librarians have faculty appointments and provide access to a wide range of resources and services, including instruction and training in such areas as information literacy and evidence-based medicine, in support of the College of Osteopathic Medicine, the College of Biosciences and Health Professions, and CHSU administration.

 Accessing the Library: You can access the Library homepage at: https://chsu.edu/library/.
-A link to the Library can be found on the CHSU homepage along the top ribbon.
+A link to the Library can be found on the bottom of the CHSU homepage under "Student Life."